20+ Strangest Stories of Greek Mythology

 3. The Transformation of Io into Heifer

-Zeus was notorious for his amorous escapades, and one of his consorts was a nymph named Io.
+Zeus was notorious for his lustful escapades, and one of his accomplices was a nymph named Io.
 To hide his affair from his jealous wife Hera, Zeus transformed Io into a heifer.

-Hera, not fooled by Zeus’s trick, requested the heifer as a gift.
-Then, she set a never-ending gadfly to torment Io, who wandered the earth in her bovine form.
+Hera was not fooled by Zeus’s trick and requested the heifer as a gift.
+Then, she set a never-ending gadfly to torment Io, who wandered the earth in her cattle form.

 4. Tantalus Suffer For All Eternity

-Tantalus, a mortal favored by the gods, betrayed their trust.
-As punishment, he was condemned to Tartarus, where he stood in a pool of water beneath a fruit tree.
+Tantalus received a mortal favour from the gods, but he betrayed their trust.
+As punishment, he was condemned to Tartarus, where he has to stand in a pool of water beneath a fruit tree.

 But, whenever he reached for fruit or bent to drink, the water and the branches would move back.
 These kept his desires just out of reach.